Andrew Harrison (basketball)

-Andrew Michael Harrison (born October 28, 1994) is an American professional basketball player for Merkezefendi Bld.
-Denizli Basket of the Turkish Basketball Super League (BSL).
+Andrew Michael Harrison (born October 28, 1994) is an American professional basketball player who last played for Semt77 Yalovaspor of the TBL.
 He was considered one of the top recruits for 2013.
 He attended Travis High School in Richmond, Texas, and played college basketball for the University of Kentucky along with his twin brother, Aaron Harrison.

 High school career

-Harrison was widely regarded as a top five player in the class of 2013 with Andrew Wiggins, Jabari Parker, Julius Randle, and twin brother Aaron.
+Harrison was widely regarded as a top-five player in the class of 2013 with Andrew Wiggins, Jabari Parker, Julius Randle, and twin brother Aaron.
 On March 9, 2013, Harrison helped the Fort Bend Travis Tigers defeat South Grand Prairie 46–38 to win the Class 5A state title in Texas.
 The Tigers finished #16 in the final ESPN 25 Power Rankings.
 Fort Bend Travis had lost in the Class 5A state title game the year before to Flower Mound Marcus.

 Harrison played in both the 2013 Jordan Brand Classic and the 2013 McDonald's All-American Boys Game.

 College career

 In his two-year career at Kentucky, Harrison averaged 10.1 points, 2.7 rebounds and 3.8 assists in 79 games.
-Harrison and his brother, Aaron, helped lead Kentucky to successive Final Fours in 2014 and 2015, but came up empty handed both times after losing in the 2014 title game to Connecticut and 2015 the semi-finals to Wisconsin.
+Harrison and his brother, Aaron, helped lead Kentucky to successive Final Fours in 2014 and 2015, but came up empty-handed both times after losing in the 2014 title game to Connecticut and 2015 the semi-finals to Wisconsin.

 On April 9, 2015, Harrison declared for the NBA draft, forgoing his final two years of college eligibility.
 He was joined alongside his twin brother Aaron and fellow Kentucky teammates Karl-Anthony Towns, Willie Cauley-Stein, Trey Lyles, Devin Booker, and Dakari Johnson.